Royal Rumble 2026 recap

 Convention Going 101 – Planning

-Each phase is a different animal so to speak so it doesn’t feel right to try and condense all three phases into one single post and you’re not trying to read a novel here.
+Each phase is a different animal and it doesn’t feel right to try and condense all three phases into one single post, and besides, you’re not trying to read a novel here.
 This post deals with the first stage of the process, that being the basics of planning and preparing to attend a convention.

 Credit: ThinkNu on Facebook

 Conventions can be costly especially if you’re traveling out of town, so it’s important to set a budget and start setting money aside as early as you can to cover costs of transportation, hotel room and food for an enjoyable weekend.
-Of course if you plan to spend some money in the Exhibit Hall that’s a separate budget altogether and will vary wildly depending on what kind of merchandise you want to buy.
-In this case, planning a spending budget for extras like merchandise is dependent on each individual and as I said, will vary wildly depending on what you’re after.
+Of course if you plan to spend money in the Exhibit/Dealers Hall that’s a separate budget altogether and will vary wildly depending on what kind of merchandise you want to buy.
 It should go without saying that you should always keep your spending money SEPARATE from money you’ve budgeted for your hotel room as no figure is worth the embarrassment of being unable to pay for your room or risking being the flake in a group.
 Don’t be the person who can’t cover their share of the room, nothing is worse to your friends or roommates than making it that much more costly for everyone else to have to cover your share.
 As soon as you know you are going to go to a convention, sit down and crunch the numbers on estimated costs that will go into traveling to and attending the con.
 Airfares and hotel rates can and will change often and your costs will go down with the more people that split a room with you thus why your initial cost estimation is just that, an estimation.

 To summarize, once you have decided to attend a convention, follow these steps (in no specific order) and you’ll be sure to have a good time when you finally get to the convention: